nlewis84/percussion_ensemble/README.md

 ## :musical_score: Installation

-To test it out, clone this repo and run:
+- Download or clone this project

+## :musical_note: Usage

+Users can utilize the CLI to access the full alphabetized library of Tap Space percussion ensembles, then filter those products by composer, difficulty, and/or number of performers.

+## :notes: Usage

     $ cd percussion_ensembles
-    $ bundle install
+    $ ./bin/setup

-To test it out, clone this repo and run:

     $ ./bin/percussion_ensembles

-## :musical_note: Usage

-Users can utilize the CLI to access the full alphabetized library of Tap Space percussion ensembles, then filter those products by composer, difficulty, and/or number of performers.

-## :notes: Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## :headphones: Contributing